-Trigger thumb is a common hand condition, and it occurs possibly more frequently with the use of smart phones and tablets.
+“Texting thumb” is a common name for a trigger thumb.
+Trigger thumb occurs possibly more frequently with the use of smart phones and tablets these days.
 Symptoms occur when there is catching between the flexor tendon of the thumb and the sheath which surrounds the tendon.
 Instead of gliding smoothly through the sheath, the flexor pollicis longus (FPL) tendon can meet resistance within the tight sheath, which can be painful and cause the thumb to be very stiff, click, and lock up.
 This can make the hand difficult to use.
 Some patients may feel a tender nodule or “bump” in the palm at the base of the thumb.
 In worse cases, the thumb can become stuck or “locked” in flexion, requiring the person the straighten the thumb with the other hand.
 This “unlocking” can be very painful.
 These symptoms are often worse in the morning.
 Trigger thumb is 3 times more common in females than males.
 It typically occurs in people between 40 and 60 years of age.
 Diabetics and patients with RA have a higher risk.
-Children may also have a trigger thumb, however, this is much less common.
-“Congenital trigger thumb” is occasionally diagnosed in infants who cannot fully straighten the end of the thumb.

 How is trigger thumb diagnosed?